 A night out in Barcelona may be the best you've ever had and for that special event why not organise your hen or stag party in Barcelona with the Barcelona culture.

 There's the glittering lizard sculptures and Tolkien-esque landscapes of Parc Guell,.
 The view from the cable car, which travels above Barcelona's glitzy marina.
 Placa Real, the perfect place to finish your night out.
 The narrow streets of Barceloneta, holding innumerable tapas bars and seafood restaurants.
 And of course, the Ramblas, the bustling main thoroughfare.

 A visual city with elegance and sophistication.
 A contrast of medieval and modern with five Barcelona buildings designated as World Heritage Sites.
 Museums, art galleries and architecturally significant streets and squares make up the many Barcelona attractions to be explored.

-The Gothic Area is Old city between Via Laietana and La Rambla and a well maintained medieval area.
+Barceloneta and the Port is the area along waterfront that includes the Olympic Port and Port Vell.
+An area that was fully developed for the Barcelona Olympics and now a very popular place to walk and for entertainment.The Gothic Area is Old city between Via Laietana and La Rambla and a well maintained medieval area.
 Born & Sant Pere is an upmarket area to the east of the Gothic Area and close to the waterfront defined on the eastern side by Parc de la Ciutadela and on the west by Via Laietana.
 Gracia is north of The Eixample and includes Les Corts.
 Montjuïc is to the west of the Raval and an area of gardens and space rising above Barcelona.